Month: October 2025

 I spent the Autumn 1998 in Vienna, Austria, working at the local Volvo Truck office there.
 As this would be a very lonely period, I decided to see as much of the country as I could.
 And since the castle of Hohenwerfen – where “Where Eagles Dare” was filmed – is situated just south of…

-With his icy blue eyes and aristocratic poise, Anton Diffring became cinema’s quintessential Nazi officer—despite being a German exile who fled Hitler’s regime in 1939.
-Trained in Vienna and Berlin, he built a career in Britain where casting directors saw in him the perfect villain.
-From The Colditz Story and The Heroes of Telemark to Where Eagles Dare and Fahrenheit 451, Diffring brought sophistication and menace in equal measure.
-Though typecast, he was admired by directors like François Truffaut and Ken Russell for his commanding presence and subtle artistry—a gifted actor forever caught in the shadow of his most sinister roles.
+With his icy blue eyes and aristocratic poise, Anton Diffring became cinema’s archetypal Nazi officer—despite being a German exile who fled Hitler’s regime in 1939.
+Trained in Vienna and Berlin, he built a British career playing villains with rare sophistication, earning admiration from directors such as François Truffaut and Ken Russell.

-From a Welsh mining village to Hollywood legend, Richard Burton lived a life as dramatic as any of his roles.
-A prodigy adopted by his teacher, he rose through Oxford and the RAF to become one of cinema’s most magnetic stars—nominated seven times for an Academy Award but never crowned.
-Fierce, brilliant, and self-destructive, Burton inspired both scandal and admiration.
-In 1968, seeking to rekindle his career, he asked author Alistair MacLean to write Where Eagles Dare—a WWII thriller that became a global hit and secured his place among the greats of 20th-century cinema.
+From a Welsh mining village to international stardom, Richard Burton lived a life as dramatic as his roles.
+Adopted by his teacher, he rose through Oxford and the RAF to become one of cinema’s most magnetic actors.
+In 1968, he revived his career with Where Eagles Dare, securing his place among 20th-century film greats.

 Few fans know that Where Eagles Dare once ended not with silence over snowy mountains—but with a wedding.
 In Alistair MacLean’s original script, Lieutenant Schaffer marries Heidi, a romantic finale later scrapped by producer Elliot Kastner and director Brian G. Hutton.
 Their rewrite borrowed its darker ending from MacLean’s earlier novel The Dark Crusader, transforming love into betrayal and suicide.
 A lost film reel of the wedding scene still fuels collector fascination—proof that even the most explosive war adventure could have bowed out with a kiss instead of a gunshot.

 From 633 Squadron to Where Eagles Dare, Ron Goodwin defined the sound of cinematic heroism.
-A master of melody and momentum, his scores gave World War II films their heartbeat while his concert work and teaching inspired generations.
-From brass bands to the Bournemouth Symphony Orchestra, Goodwin’s baton carried both discipline and joy — a lifelong celebration of music’s power to lift the spirit.
+A master of melody and momentum, his scores gave World War II films their heartbeat, while his concert work and teaching inspired generations — a lifelong celebration of music’s power to lift the spirit.

 From the “Tiffany of studios” in the 1930s to a modern content brand inside Amazon, MGM’s story charts Hollywood’s shifting economics—star systems, antitrust upheaval, bankruptcy, reinvention, and franchise power from Bond to Creed.
 A concise history of how the lion’s roar adapted to the streaming age.